 When the U.S. Government enacted travel restrictions in early 2020, people on vacation couldn’t get home due to the grounded commercial airline industry.
 They found their solution in the RV rental market.
 With an expectation of a bad sales year, dealers, experts, and manufacturers had no idea these early rentals would trigger a massive RV travel boom.

 Before the camping season, RV sales trends in 2021 forecasted over 550,000 new units.
-Yet there are long backlogs, part shortages, and the 5 RV Industry price increases to compensate for higher overhead costs continue to complicate matters.
+Yet there are long backlogs, part shortages, and the 5 RV Industry price increases to compensate for higher overhead costs, which continue to complicate matters.
 First-time RV buyers and veterans want to know how to buy a new RV in today’s backlogged market.

 We’ll show you the factors that “gummed up the works” and what the industry is doing about it.
-You’ll learn how to buy an RV without getting ripped off even in these market conditions and what’s going on in the used RV sector.
+You’ll learn how to buy an RV without getting ripped off, even in these market conditions, and what’s going on in the used RV sector.

 Despite the fact it’s a seller’s market right now, you still have options and negotiation leverage.

 If you’re looking for one thing to point at as the cause for the RV Industry’s backlog, you’ll find that you don’t have enough fingers.
 It’s a culmination of many events piling up.

 At first, once the world and the U.S. Government recognized the Coronavirus Pandemic, the RV Industry prepared for a bad year.
 After the April 2020 Global Shutdown, RV Rental numbers skyrocketed by 1,000%, and sales blasted up an incredible 30% in 2020.
 A sales number like this in an industry used to 5%-10% expectations is way outside the bell curve.